 Click on the link below and you will be brought to dualsportmaps.com where the .kml and .gpx files are stored for the TMAT.
 Review your GPS software documentation to learn how to load this tracks into your GPS.
 Make sure you READ THE FAQ below about this trail before going for a ride.

-To download, create a free account on dualsportmaps.com, agree to the terms, click on the track you want and save it to your PC.
+You can also download all the maps at dualsportmaps.com.
+Just create a free account on dualsportmaps.com, agree to the terms, click on the track you want and save it to your PC.
 There are other smaller loops off the main routes you can download also.

 Other GPX files on dualsportmaps.com of interest:

 - TMAT 1B (Branch off Eastern Route south of Red Wing to get you off the highway)

 - TMAT Gunflint Loop (Branch off from Eastern Route to explore Iron Range area and link to Canada)